Image: Jorge Lizalde, Studio Cano

 4. Who are the course leaders?

-The course is facilitated by Julie’s Bicycle and PiNA.
+The CCL Europe course was co-designed and facilitated by Julie’s Bicycle and PiNA.
 Both organisations have a track record of at least ten years working on the role of culture in responding to climate change and enabling sustainable development.
-For more information on their expertise, see our Partners page.
+For more information, see our Partners page.

 5. At what point in their career would you consider someone too established to apply for the CCL Training Course?

 You do not need to be a specific age or have a particular level of experience to attend the CCL Training Course.
 Before applying you need to consider how the course will enable you to make a greater impact through your work, specifically in relation to climate change and the challenges it poses to culture, leadership and society.